mwin007/magento2-extension-builder/README.md

 # About

-This module add commands to the bin/magento utility in order to easily create specific classes This use database of magento database
+This module add command to the bin/magento utility in order to generate files for a functional module.
+This use database of magento database

 This extension is based on the [Magento 2 module from scratch tutorial](https://github.com/ashsmith/magento2-blog-module-tutorial) from [Ash Smith](https://www.ashsmith.io)